Has your Twitter page transformed into the new format yet? If not it will very soon (like probably today!)

 My first account has the username of @ChristineGreen_ and the name associated with it is Christine Green.
 No surprise.

-My second Twitter account has the username of @MobileMrketing but also has the name Christine Green associated with it.
+My second Twitter account had the username of @MobileMrketing but also has the name Christine Green associated with it. (this account no longer exists)

 When I first launched that account the name associated with it was “Bost MobileMrketing.”
 I choose to do this temporarily for branding while I was building the website.